Trump’s demand for a border wall shut down the government. At the same time, his company was firing undocumented workers.

 Some were trusted enough to hold the keys to Eric Trump’s weekend home.
 They were experienced enough to know that — when Donald Trump ordered chicken wings — they were to serve him two orders on one plate.

 But on Jan.
-18, about a dozen employees at Trump National Golf Club in Westchester County, New York, were summoned, one by one, to talk with a human-resources executive from Trump headquarters.
+18, about a dozen employees at Trump National Goclf Club in Westchester County, New York, were summoned, one by one, to talk with a human-resources executive from Trump headquarters.

 During the meetings, they were fired because they are undocumented immigrants, according to interviews with the workers and their attorney.
 The fired workers are from Latin America.